Table of Contents

 The OSC 0 and OSC 2 control sequences set the window title.
 This setting controls whether such a control sequence changes the window title associated with all sessions in the window, or only with the one in which it was received.

-Load preferences from a custom folder or URL:
+Load settings from a custom folder or URL:

-If enabled, iTerm2 will load its preferences from the specified folder or URL.
+If enabled, iTerm2 will load its settings from the specified folder or URL.
 After setting this, you'll be prompted when you quit iTerm2 if you'd like to save changes to the folder.

 Save changes to folder when iTerm2 quits

-When you've turned on Load preferences from a custom folder and this is on then any changes you make to your settings will be written to the custom folder.
+When you've turned on Load settings from a custom folder and this is on then any changes you make to your settings will be written to the custom folder.

 tmux